cncf/tag-security/governance/roles.md

 Each meeting must have at a minimal one scribe and preferable with two.

 Scribe is expected to perform the following:
-* Review meeting Agenda with facilitator before start of meeting
+* Plan to coordinate/review meeting Agenda with facilitator via Slack before start of meeting
 * Summarize discussions and capture into meeting notes (not transcribe verbatim)
 * Clarify and annotate actions as discussion progresses with assignee and due dates
 * Partner with Facilitator to capture major occurring items in the meeting